Leadbeater's possum: Captive breeding

 Des Hackett is credited as the first person to successfully breed the Leadbeater's possum in captivity.
 In May 2006, the last Australian specimen at the time, held at Healesville Sanctuary, died.
 In January 2010, Kasia, at the time the last captive Leadbeater's possum worldwide, died at Toronto Zoo. of the few Lake Mountain Leadbeater's possums remaining after the 2009 bushfire led to three remaining individuals being taken into captivity for their own protection.
 One animal has since died.
 There are no plans to release the remaining two animals despite a further two colonies of Leadbeater's possums having recently been located at Lake Mountain in remnant gully vegetation.
 These two Lake Mountain animals are now on public display in the Nocturnal House as ambassadors for the species.
 Healesville Sanctuary's captive breeding program for Leadbeater's possums recommenced in May 2012 and now comprises 6 individuals from the genetically distinct Yellingbo population.
 As of May 2015, they are housed as pairs in large enclosures off display, but are yet to breed.

-The Photo Ark

-On 14 September 2017, National Geographic reported that the Leadbeater's possum was the 7,000th animal photographed for The Photo Ark by Joel Sartore.
-The project's goal is to photographing all species living in zoos and wildlife sanctuaries around the globe in order to inspire action to save wildlife.